 6. Once the turkey temps about 160F in the breast and 165F in the thigh, we are pretty much done.
 I know I didn’t say 165F, but according to the FDA, if your turkey is at 160F for a minimum of 26.1 seconds, it is safe to eat.

-Smoked Turkey with Brine Recipe
+Smoked Turkey Recipe with Brine

 Equipment